ait-aecid/logdata-anomaly-miner/docs/CONFIGURATION.rst

 * Type: Number of seconds
 * Default: 600

-This options controls the logdata-anomaly-miner should write it's persistency to disk.
+This options controls whether the logdata-anomaly-miner should write its persistency to disk.

 .. code-block:: yaml